 If you have been a victim of contractor fraud, file a report with the appropriate agency:

 While Colorado law regulates the return of security deposits and requires the return of security deposits within one month after the lease has been terminated in absence of cause or unless otherwise specified within the lease, most landlord/tenant issues involve private contractual disputes and are not typically under the authority of the state.
-Consumers living in Jefferson County seeking assistance with landlord tenant issues may wish to contact the Action Center to seek to determine if assistance may be available.
+Consumers seeking assistance with landlord tenant issues may wish to contact Colorado Housing Connects to determine if assistance may be available.

 Contractual disputes can often be extremely complex and may require a legal venue to resolve the issues.
 Consumers wanting to learn more about small claims court in their district or for those wanting to learn more about legal resources in their area should review the Legal Assistance section within this Resource Guide.
 If you desire a legal opinion or representation relating to your specific situation, we recommend contacting a private attorney or one of the services that provide legal assistance through the local bar association and/or other legal entities.

 The Colorado Department of Regulatory Agencies - Division of Professions State Electrical Board regulates and licenses electricians.
 The Board’s mission is to protect the health of the public by enforcing state electrical statutes.
 The board conducts regular inspections of the installations that they regulate, and review special requests for exceptions to the code.